vimond/replay/README.md

 This is a personal training project coded outside office hours.

-Replay is a **Re**act **play**er controls component library and a full player component, planned to be independent to Vimond environments and earlier projects.
+Replay is a **Re**act **play**er controls component library and a full player component, independent to Vimond environments and earlier player projects.

-It is also a **replay**cement (pun intended) for the legacy and non-React Vimond **Re**ference **Play**er currently used for testing streams in [Streamlab](http://streamlab.ops.vmp.vimondtv.com/).
+It is also intended to be a **replay**cement for the legacy and non-React Vimond **Re**ference **Play**er currently used for testing streams in [Streamlab](http://streamlab.ops.vmp.vimondtv.com/).

-The player component allows for wrapping and plugging in advanced streaming and playback technologies as first-class React components.
+It constitutes a tiny framework that allows for wrapping and plugging in advanced streaming and playback technologies as first-class React components.
 The goal is "thinking in React" as much as possible.

-With a modular approach, all of Vimond's earlier playback technology integrations known as [vimond-uniplayer-videoengine](https://github.com/vimond/vimond-uniplayer-videoengine), including Silverlight and HLS/DASH player libraries, can be utilised with this player.
-This is a legacy approach to be replaced with some fresh components.

 The Replay player also aims to "get the job done" when it comes to simply embedding a video file to be played in a React app, and with custom controls.